 Where the fair value of the financial instruments recognized in the balance sheet cannot be derived from an active market or a quoted price, it is determined using a valuation technique.
-In applying valuation techniques, the Company adopts pricing models in accordance with its procedure for valuation.
-As far as possible, models should use observable market data and estimate the volatility and correlation of credit risk by the management.
+In applying valuation techniques, the Company adopts pricing models in accordance with its procedure for valuation, and uses observable market data as possible.
 The changes in assumptions of these models will affect the fair value of reported financial instruments.
 Please refer to Note VIII.